homemadearcade/zero/notes/TECHDOCUMENT.md

 MONGOOSE

-remove for hidding objects from UI, delete for actuallt removing from atlasDB
+remove for hidding entityInstance from UI, delete for actuallt removing from atlasDB